Trace minerals like selenium are essential for health, but they often fly under the radar.

 Today, we’ll cover all you need to know about selenium, named after Selene, The Roman Goddess of the moon.
 If you learn nothing else from this article, at least that fun fact may help at your next quiz night.

-Selenium is an essential trace mineral that plays a vital role in various enzymatic processes in the body.
+Selenium is an essential mineral that plays a vital role in various enzymatic processes in the body.
 As with all essential nutrients, your well-being depends on having enough selenium.

 The word essential (in this context) means selenium must be consumed daily via diet or nutritional supplements.
 It’s not made in the body.

 Brazil nuts are probably the most well-known source of selenium, but you can also get it from eggs, fish, organ meats, brown rice, and Brewer’s yeast.